Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

 \subsection{Ablation study}

-Our best model configuration (model 1 in Table \ref{tab:results}) uses the positive Gaussian distribution combined to the physical model forecasts and the PV system ID as covariates.
+Our best model configuration (model 1 in Table \ref{tab:results}) used the positive Gaussian distribution combined with the physical model forecasts and the PV system ID as covariates.
 We first tested replacing the positive Gaussian distribution with the standard Gaussian (model 2) and Student distributions (model 3).
 We also considered continuous PV system description covariates, instead of the categorical system ID (model 4).
-The advantage of continuous PV system description covariates is to open the possibility to include new systems without having to learn the model again, which can be highly valuable in production systems.
-We also test using no PV system covariates at all (model 5), and using only one positive Gaussian component instead of a mixture (model 6).
-We also consider not using physical model covariates (model 7).
+The advantage of continuous PV system description covariates is that they enable new systems to be included without having to learn the model again, which can be highly valuable in production systems.
+We also tested not using PV system covariates at all (model 5), and using only one positive Gaussian component instead of a mixture (model 6).
+We also considered not using physical model covariates (model 7).
 This can be of practical interest, as access to ECMWF solar irradiance forecasts, used by the physical model as inputs, is free for research purpose, but requires a subscription for industrial applications.
-Finally, we tested alternative models: MQCNN \cite{wen_multi-horizon_2018} (model 8) and FFN \cite{bebis_feed-forward_1994} (model 9).
-Physical and system ID covariates were used when possible (with MQCNN, thus comparing to model 1), and ignored otherwise (with FFN, thus rather comparing to model 7).
+Finally, we tested alternative models: MQCNN \cite{wen_multi-horizon_2018} (model 8), ISSM \cite{seeger_bayesian_2016} and FFN \cite{bebis_feed-forward_1994} (model 9).
+Physical and system ID covariates were used when possible (with MQCNN and ISSM, thus comparing to model 1), and were ignored otherwise (with FFN, thus rather comparing to model 7 and baselines other than the physical model).